icyflame/blog/_posts/2017-07-23-straw-dogs-trenchers-farm.md

 and ask people why they were staring at her.
-I would actually go as far as thinking that the fact that attracts her to Charlie more than anything is that if she were married to Charlie then **NO ONE** would have the guts to say or watcher her like they do.
+I would actually go as far as thinking that the fact that attracts her to Charlie more than anything is that if she were married to Charlie then **NO ONE** would have the guts to say or watch her like they do.
 It's only because she's married to this Harvard Academic, who's never gone hunting, that she's being stared at and she has lewd comments passed on her.